 The one consistent characteristic is a multicolored paint coat and a general hardiness and relatively longer lifespan (around 30 year old).

 The Arabian horse has a long and storied ancestry.
 Being one of the oldest traceable purebred horses in the world, the Arabian even contributed to the creation of another very popular breed, the thoroughbred (see below).

 Further, they have a flatter back when compared to many of their higher withered family.
 This shorter, straighter back leads to unique symmetry in their bodies and their strong legs and chests allow for balanced, assured movements.

-Because of their graceful physicality, they have a long-standing association with royalty or nobility.
 This is echoed further in the Arabian’s famous “floating trot,” in which their movements are so graceful and fluid, it is almost as though they are floating over the ground.